 - Your pet in the photo?
 Really up to personal preference: many potential buyers will be pet owners themselves and the will like that.
 Or decide to make it neutral and omit the pet.
 Up to you.

-- Groom the exterior of the house as much as possible, e.g. remove leaves in fall, mow the lawn in summer, remove clutter at those sides of the house that will be photographed, and so on
+- Groom the exterior of the house as much as possible, e.g. remove leaves in fall, mow the lawn in summer, remove clutter at those sides of the house that will be photographed, take care of water hoses, and so on

 Beyond that: The photographer can try to shot only the nicest angles and can try to omit the ‘not so nice’ areas.
 Altogether that helps tremendously.